arut/nginx-ts-module/README.rst

 directives.

 The ``segment`` parameter specifies minimum and maximum segment durations.
-Normally, if a stream has video, segments are started at video key frames.
+If the stream has video, segments are started at video key frames.
 If a key frame does not appear within ``MAX`` duration, the segment is truncated.
 The default value for minimum segment duration is 5 seconds.